jeanCarloMachado/little-architecture/README.md

 ### Summary

+	Relatively simple things can tolerate a certain level of disorganization.
+However, as complexity increases, disorganization
+	becomes suicidal.

+	Robert Martin

+	It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures.

+	Alan Perlis

 - We don't want to go too deep in the unit testing code.
 If we stay at the business requirement level we can refactor the code.
 Don't test code.
 - The best architect makes decisions about architecture able to be delayed
 - We don't want low level policy infest higher level policy

+---

 ### Setup Mysql container